Skip to main content

 Providing sufficient information in your customs forms helps ensure that your shipments make it to your international recipients

-If you're sending an item internationally, inputting the right information when filling out your customs form is crucial.
-If you don't, your package may not make it through your destination country's customs department, and your recipient won't receive it ๐Ÿ˜…
+If you're sending an item internationally, inputting the correct information when filling out your customs form is crucial.
+If you don't, you may encounter errors when creating your label, or your package may not make it through your destination country's customs department πŸ˜…

-To help you avoid that situation, we've put together some best practices for filling out customs forms below:
+To help you avoid returned packages or errors when buying your labels, we've put together some best practices for filling out customs forms below.

 Be as detailed as possible in your description

-If your customs form isn't detailed enough, your destination country's customs department may return the package to you.
-So, the more detailed you can make your customs form, the better off you'll be!
+• Details Matter: If your customs form isn't detailed enough, your destination country's customs department may return the package to you or you may encounter an error when purchasing your label.
+The more detailed you can make your customs form, the better off you'll be!

 Examples of unacceptable vs acceptable descriptions